emarcey/cicerone/glossary/brewing.md

 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
+* **Keystone:** a plastic or wooden insert used to seal the small opening on the flat surface of a cask
+	* designed to form a seal with a tap for dispensing beer
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly
 	* Usually consists of mashout, recirculation, sparging
 * **Original Gravity:** density of wort prior to fermentation, giving an estimate of wort sugar content as well as potential alcohol content